 Don’t just dump new hires into the field.

 The Aberdeen Group reports that 90% of companies expect employees to make their decision to stay with employers in their first six months.
 Human Resources Today also reports that employers can improve their retention rates by 25% with a solid onboarding program

-In summary, if you want to field a top performing sales people, use a well-thought-out process for recruiting, hiring and onboarding sales pros.
+In summary, if you want to field top-performing salespeople, use a well-thought-out process for recruiting, hiring, and onboarding sales pros.